Triumph of Civic Virtue

 Does DCAS really expect us to believe that from the moment the idea to obtain Civic Virtue was hatched in someone’s head – politician, agency official, cemetery employee or other – up to the point of fulfillment of the contracts for services and the loan, that no phone call was made, no e-mail exchanged, no meetings held, that involved anyone who was not a lawyer?

-- It is still unknown how Green-Wood cemetery was privy to the public hearing.
+It is still unknown how Green-Wood cemetery was privy to the public hearing.
 Green-Wood delivered a presentation at the November 13th public hearing.
-As we exposed and received implicit admission by the Design Commission itself, the notice on the night of November 9th was the first public announcement, as is the Commission’s right.
+As we were informed by the Design Commission itself prior, the notice on the night of November 9th was apparently the first public announcement, as is the Commission’s right.
 Unless representatives from cemetery were told to watch for the announcement in advance, it is difficult to imagine how the cemetery found out about and prepared for this hearing without being tipped off directly.

 Other questions may be raised as we continue to uncover new facts.
 We do not, as DCAS does, consider this information request satisfied.
 Attorneys at the Committee on Open Government advised us that DCAS does not appear to be citing valid FOIL provisions that would exonerate them from handing over records they are implying that they have.
 We reserve our rights to petition for these.

 We will post further updates as soon as we receive them.